In the 1970s, working class English hard men settled their disputes in the boxing ring with gloves or on the cobblestones with their bare fists.

-At this point of the Round One demolition job on Roy "Pretty Boy" Shaw, a man who had entered the ring some 50 seconds earlier as the odds-on favorite to win, the referee stepped in.
+At this point of the Round 1 demolition job on Roy "Pretty Boy" Shaw, a man who had entered the ring some fifty seconds earlier as the odds-on favorite to win, the Referee stepped in.
 McLean, the bully beef fighter, was not quite done with his course.
-He shoved the ref back and stomped on Shaw's head with his heel before being controlled and restrained by four heavies from his corner.
+He shoved the Ref back and stomped on Shaw's head with his heel before being controlled and restrained by four heavies from his corner.

 The venue for the third and final straightener was the Rainbow Theatre in North London.
-A big, 3000-seat arena more used to staging rock concerts than unaffiliated boxing matches between two ageing hoods.
+A big, three-thousand seat arena more used to staging rock concerts than unaffiliated boxing matches between two aging hoods.

 First time it was McLean with the excuses.
 This time round, in September 1978, it was Shaw.
 He blamed his second defeat on ginseng, saying that he has accidentally ingested too much of the stuff and went into the contest out of sorts.
 Never again.
 This time the veteran thug in the blue corner was going to show McLean who was mustard, and who was not.